Tshepang Moremi: Orlando Pirates Winger Responds to Critics After Title Setback Against Durban City

 The draw in front of a packed home crowd has drawn significant criticism from supporters and analysts, with the Soweto club seen as having squandered a valuable chance to increase pressure on league leaders Mamelodi Sundowns.

 Reflecting on the result, the former AmaZulu FC player told iDiski Times: “The point is gonna help us because there’s only one game left, all we have to do is to push.
-We shouldn’t take too seriously with the naysayers, but we have to keep on going.”
+We shouldn’t take too seriously the naysayers, but we have to keep on going.”

 The draw leaves Abdeslam Ouaddou’s side two points behind Mamelodi Sundowns heading into the final game of the season.